-The ruling class is not inherently racist, but it has always used racism to divide and weaken the working class.
-When any worker suffers abuse or discrimination because of their race, religion, gender, sexuality or for any other reason, the class as a whole is weakened, and it is the responsibility of the whole class to combat racism and all other divisions of the class.
+The ruling class is not inherently racist but it has always used racism to divide and weaken the working class.
+When any worker suffers abuse or discrimination because of their race, religion, gender, sexuality or for any other reason, the class as a whole is weakened and it is the responsibility of the whole class to combat racism and all other divisions of the class.

 This is why the New Communist Party does not support separate organisation for workers of different colour, religion or gender.
 The class must stand united on the basis that an injury to one is an injury to all.
+Labour and the organised working class, the trade unions, must take the lead in driving the fascists off the streets and combating racism at work and in the community.